 The prices for a backpack vary from £50.00 GBP (Classic 28L) to £ 99.50 GBP (Urban 42L).
 We are budget travelers and we are always looking for the best deals but one thing we’ve learned is that there’s no point of saving money when it comes to quality travel gear, especially backpacks!
 We used to buy cheap ones, thinking we saved money.
 In the end we ended up spending a lot more money to replace our backpacks than if we would have invested in just one great quality backpack!
 And don’t forget, you get up to 25 years of warranty with CabinZero.
 Imagine how many trips you can do in this amount of time with the same backpack!

 If you are considering to purchase a CabinZero travel backpack, head here for more information.

 CabinZero ships to EVERY COUNTRY in the world, with free courier delivery to tons of countries.
 Check out the rates here.

-Disclaimer: Niko and I were given the the bags of CabinZero in exchange for this review.
+Disclaimer: CabinZero gave us these bags in exchange for this review.
 Our opinions are unbiased and are entirely ours.
 This post contains affiliate links, which means that when you purchase an item through one of these links, we get a small commission at no extra costs for you.
 This helps us to keep this blog going so we can create more useful content to help others out.
 Thank you in advance!